cat2d2/florr.io/readme.md

 ## 📞 Contact

-For any direct inquiries, you can contact me via email at [azelifyofficial@gmail.com](mailto:azelifyofficial@gmail.com), via Discord `kit2d2`, or make an issue on this repository.
+For any direct inquiries, you can contact me via email at [azelifyofficial@gmail.com](mailto:azelifyofficial@gmail.com) and [cat@fatherless.dad](mailto:cat@fatherless.dad), via Discord (`kit2d2`), or make an issue on this repository.
+It would be better to join the [Discord](https://discord.gg/MqvmBu5tWa) due to the outrageous amounts of friends requests I have.

 ---